 Is psychoanalysis still practiced?

-Freud’s version of psychoanalysis has been disproven, but there are also succeeding versions of psychoanalysis, and they are still practiced.
+Freud’s version of psychoanalysis has been disproven, but there are also succeeding versions of it, and they are still practiced.
 It can be expensive, and the stereotypical couch therapy is not all true.
 There should be a dialogue exchange between the therapists and the client for any treatment to be effective.

 However, psychoanalysis has been marginalized and has been struggling to survive in the academic and clinical community.